felixthiele/radar-element/README.md

 | ringId            | `string`      | The id of the ring that entry belongs to                            |
 | link              | `string`      | A link the user shall be redirected to, when clicking on the entry  |

-#### entry-highlighted- & -unhighlighted
+#### entry-mouseover & -mouseout
-The radar-element will fire the `entry-highlighted` event whenever the mouse is placed above on entry and the tooltip appears.
+The radar-element will fire the `entry-mouseover` event whenever the mouse is placed above on entry and the tooltip appears.
 The event will contain the following data-structure:

 ```Javascript
 detail: {